Lewisliang-GIT/TDA596_labCode/lab1/lab1_readme.md

 #### Determining the current type

-The function uses `mime.TypeByExtension(path)` to determine the MIME type of the file based on its extension.
+The function uses mime.TypeByExtension(path) to determine the MIME type of the file based on its extension.
 This is important for the client (usually a web browser) to understand what type of file is being sent.
-If the MIME type cannot be determined, `TypeByExtension` returns an empty string, which could lead the client to make its own determination about the file type.
+If the MIME type cannot be determined, TypeByExtension returns an empty string, which could lead the client to make its own determination about the file type.

 #### Sending the responce

-Finally, if everything is successful, the function sends an `"200 OK"` response along with the content of the file.
+Finally, if everything is successful, the function sends an "200 OK" response along with the content of the file.
 The content type (determined earlier) and the file data are included in the response.

 #### Security Consideration

-The function assumes that the path provided is safe after running through `isValidPath`.
-However, it's crucial to ensure that `isValidPath` robustly prevents directory traversal attacks.
-For instance, a path like `/../secret.txt` should not be allowed.
+The function assumes that the path provided is safe after running through isValidPath.
+However, it's crucial to ensure that isValidPath robustly prevents directory traversal attacks.
+For instance, a path like /../secret.txt should not be allowed.

 ### `handlePost(conn, request)`